Nonconvex regularization for sparse neural networks: Numerical examples

-We observe that the nodes of the solution for \(\gamma = 10^{-3}\) (still close to the \(\ell_1\) norm) densely clusters essentially everywhere on the great circle \(S_{\hat{x}}\).
-Up to gaps due to the lack of enforcing the symmetry of the measure with respect to \((a,b) \sim (-a,-b)\) (cf.\ Theorem~\ref{thm:rep_smooth}), the circle is densely filled by the 75 nodes.
-This is remarkable since here the support of the penalized solution -- representing a compromise between a good fit of the data and a small regularization term -- is essentially the same as the exact measure \(\mu_f\), which achieves the perfect fit.
-In contrast, for large \(\gamma\), the points are sparsely placed on the circle and spaced with almost perfect regularity (modulo symmetry \((a,b) \sim (-a,-b)\)).
-By reducing the dual variable far enough below the bound \(\abs{\bar{p}} \leq \alpha\) in the existing nodes, no additional point with a small weight can be inserted without increasing the penalized objective.
+We observe that the nodes of the solution of~\eqref{eq:l1_problem} densely cluster on the great circle \(S_{\hat{x}}\), up to gaps arising due to the symmetry of the nodes with respect to \((a,b) \sim (-a,-b)\) (cf.\ Theorem~\ref{thm:rep_smooth}).
+This is remarkable since the support of the regularized solution -- representing a compromise between a fit of the data and a small regularization term -- is essentially the same as the exact measure \(\mu_f\) that achieves the perfect fit.
+In contrast, for large \(\gamma\), the points are sparsely placed on the circle and regularly spaced up to the symmetry \((a,b) \sim (-a,-b)\).
+By reducing the dual variable below the bound \(\abs{\bar{p}} \leq \alpha\) in the existing nodes, no additional point with a small weight can be inserted without increasing the regularized objective.